Winter Driving: Make Safety a Priority

 Reach Out to your Road Crews

-The main thing to reiterate to drivers is that their full attention is needed to safely navigate the roads, particularly in wintry conditions.
+It is key to remind drivers that their full attention is important to safely navigate the roads, particularly in wintry conditions.
 Driving more cautiously, and with more concentration, will help drivers stay safe on the road and reduce the likelihood of an accident or incident.

 Keep drivers informed of any changes as they occur, to make certain everyone is aware of the latest addition or modifications to policies.
 If it works well within your company, keep in touch through email bulletins, handouts and regular training sessions.